 Infomation on a polygraph and why people are advised to lawyer up during a criminal investigation.
 (NOTE: Jason fully cooperated against the advice of counsel.
-Although he “passed” the polygraph he continued to fully cooperate with everything the police asked of him ) There are some who try and lead you to believe Jason only lawyered up because he was guilty of a crime but that is utter nonsense.
+Although he “passed” the polygraph he continued to fully cooperate with everything the police asked of him )

 In the course of our practice, it is common for individuals under investigation to ask whether they ought to participate in a police lie detector test.
 Although every situation is different, the answer to 99.9% of inquiries is “no, absolutely not.”
 From there, we provide clients with specific legal advice on how to properly respond to the police request so as not to harm their interests or expose themselves to unnecessary risk.
 Although there may be circumstances where it’s in the individual’s interest to participate, those occasions are extremely rare, unique, and nuanced.